Mackenzie Blackwood: Junior

 Following his performance in minor hockey, the Colts selected Blackwood in the fifth round of the 2012 OHL Priority Selection.
 Originally a backup during his rookie 2013–14 season, Blackwood became the Colts' starting goaltender early in the season when Mathias Niederberger left the team and Alex Fotinos struggled in the role.
 He earned his first shutout on November 1, stopping all 31 shots from the Niagara IceDogs.
 After leading all rookies in both the OHL and the Canadian Hockey League (CHL) with a 2.98 GAA and .902 save percentage (SV%) and leading OHL rookies with 23 wins, Blackwood was named to the OHL First All-Rookie Team in 2014.
 Although the Colts' OHL postseason run came to an end with a loss to the North Bay Battalion in the second playoff round, Blackwood was praised by coaches for his performance during the season, and he was expected to remain Barrie's starting goaltender for the remainder of his junior hockey career.

-The following season, Blackwood was selected as a member of the OHL All-Stars for the 2014 Subway Super Series.
+The following season, Blackwood was selected to the OHL All-Stars for the 2014 Subway Super Series.
 He was also chosen to play the 2015 CHL/NHL Top Prospects Game, but was unavailable due to illness.